simonov-p/udemy-flask22-10/notes.md

 The contents of this lecture are available in the e-book: https://rest-apis-flask.teclado.com/docs/flask_jwt_extended/section_changes/
 Here we talk about the new endpoints that will be added in this section.

-Раздел 8: User authentication with Flask-JWT-Extended
+Chapter 8: User authentication with Flask-JWT-Extended

 84. Many-to-many relationship between items and tags